 Sorry, what?
 What about the screw-drive?
 No, I wasn’t joking.
 I’m coming to that.

 There’s been a lot of research done on ‘south-paws’; the ‘cack-handed’ poor cousins of humanity.
 They don’t live as long.
 They earn less.
 They are more accident-prone.
 But does anyone bother to stop and wonder why?
-Guns are made for right-handers.
-So are cars and machinery and ATMs and supermarkets (not that supermarkets kill a lot of people), and just about every freaking damn thing!
+Power-tools are made for right-handers.
+So are cars, nearly all machinery, ATMs and supermarkets (not that supermarkets kill a lot of people), oven gloves*** and just about every freaking damn thing!
 The entire human-built world is a gigantic obstacle course rigged (not intentionally, but the statistics tell it different) to kill left-handers!

 Why don’t they earn as much?
 Right-hander’s privilege.
 Why don’t they live as long?
 Right-hander’s privilege.
 Think about it – how much more stressful would it be to live in a world that NEVER FITS?
 I can’t blame them.
 I’m one of them!

 So there’s your way to get into the idea.
 Start noticing all of the things you’re advantaged by, without having to move a muscle (quite literally in many instances).
 The ways and the means, all those ‘otemoto’ things laid out for you in your house and your car and your workplace that you’d never noticed before?
 That is exactly how “rich-white-hetero-prettyboy privilege” also works.
 It’s entrenched and insidious and invisible to everyone who benefits – and it is utterly glaringly bloody obvious to all who don’t.

 And how do you suppose they feel about it; the 12%?
 The dispossessed?
 Really fucked off, actually (to be blunt).
 Most days, they will be angry about some tiny, or massive, barrier to a life wherein their dreams might have been more easily fulfilled, let alone their needs.
 Most days, every day, all day.